Coronavirus: US drug regulator rejects emergency use approval for Bharat Biotech’s Covaxin

 However, on Wednesday, the firm said that the phase 3 trial data for Covaxin will be made public only in July.
 “Once data from final analysis of phase 3 studies are available, Bharat Biotech will apply for full licensure for Covaxin,” the company said.

-Meanwhile, the Hyderabad company criticised a recent study that found that its vaccine produced significantly fewer antibodies than Covishield – the shot produced by AstraZeneca and Oxford University and manufactured by India’s Serum Institute.
+Meanwhile, the Hyderabad company criticised a study that found that its vaccine produced significantly fewer antibodies than Covishield – the shot produced by AstraZeneca and Oxford University and manufactured by India’s Serum Institute.

-“It is not a peer-reviewed publication, nor statistically and scientifically designed study, the study design and conduct reflect an ad hoc analysis, rather than predetermined hypothesis,” Bharat Biotech said while trashing the findings.
+“It is not a peer-reviewed publication, nor statistically and scientifically designed study, the study design and conduct reflect an ad hoc analysis, rather than predetermined hypothesis,” Bharat Biotech said.
 The company said that the study was not registered on the government’s Clinical Trial Registry and not approved by the Central Drugs Standard Control Organisation.

-The study that Bharat Biotech has raised objections to is a pre-print that concluded, based on observational data, that while both vaccines elicited good immune response after two doses, the amount of antibodies that was detected in recipients of Covishield was much higher than those who got Covaxin.
+The study that Bharat Biotech objected to is a pre-print that concluded, based on observational data, that while both vaccines elicited good immune response after two doses, the amount of antibodies that was detected in recipients of Covishield was much higher than those who got Covaxin.

 The study, first reported on June 6, showed that one dose of Covishield produced 10 times more antibodies than Covaxin.
 After a second dose was added, it was found that two shots of Covishield produced about six times more antibodies than Covaxin.